smcclab/nime25/camera-ready.md

 #### Remote Video Requirements (For Remote Poster Presentations):

+- There is no specific presentation style required for the video, but you should include content which you think it's the highlights/main content you want to communicate to the conference attendees so they will be interested in reading your paper.
+Please display the work’s title and author information at the beginning of the video.
+- All remote poster presentation videos will be played non-stop on a single-screen theatre for attendees to watch during the poster sessions.
 - Duration limit: 5 minutes.
 - All videos must be encoded in MP4 format using the H.264 codec.
 - Resolution must be precisely 1080p (1920 x 1080) or 4k (3840 x 2160), with a 16:9 aspect ratio.